andrew-anter/hightech-Infrastructure/tf/readme.md

 # Creating GKE cluster using terraform
 The required terraform files to create GKE cluster.

-## The components that will be created as follows:
+## The infrastructure that will be created as follows:
 ![Alt text](../hightech-website.jpg)
 1. A network named vpc.
 2. A Subnetwork named subnet.